 For minor animal species for which a minimum duration period of studies is not established in Annex IV, the minimum duration shall correspond to that of the physiologically related major species, as applicable.
 For other animal species and categories for which a minimum duration period of studies is not established in Annex IV, the minimum duration shall be 42 days for growing animals (from birth to slaughter or to entry in the reproduction period) and 56 days for adult animals (from entry in the reproduction period).

 If an additive is applied for a specific and shorter period than normally applicable for the animal species or category, it shall be administered according to the proposed conditions of use.
-However, the observation period shall not be shorter than 28 days and shall involve the relevant end-points (e.g., for sows for reproduction number of piglets born alive when considering the gestation period, or the number and weight of weaned piglets when considering the lactation period).’;
+However, the observation period shall not be shorter than 28 days and shall involve the relevant end-points (e.g., for sows for reproduction the number of piglets born alive when considering the gestation period, or the number and weight of weaned piglets when considering the lactation period).’;

 Annex III is amended as follows: